Linux Desktop Myths Examined 718

 Together, these two "killer apps" is what really separates the two operating systems.
 Just wait.
 I hear that Microsoft is working on a two-player version of Solitare that is going to seal the fate of Red Hat and it's ilk.

-Holy COW what a concept.
-(Score:2, Funny)
+Holy COW What a concept.

 Forget about making money from IT, forget about buisiness and networking.
 Just make money from cheesy journalism.
 It's like not having to actually do anything.
 Just write a book and sell it.